jakoch/awesome-composer/README.md

 ## Tools

-- [Composer SemVer Checker](https://semver.mwl.be)- Enables you identify constraint to version resolution issues, by doing a semantic version check for Packagist hosted packages.
+- [Composer SemVer Checker](https://semver.mwl.be) - Enables you identify constraint to version resolution issues, by doing a semantic version check for Packagist hosted packages.
 - [Composer-Yaml](https://github.com/igorw/composer-yaml) - This tool converts composer.yml to composer.json.
 - [Studio](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
+- [OctoLinker Browser Extension](https://github.com/OctoLinker/browser-extension) - Enables you to navigate Composer/NPM dependencies on Github.

 ## Scripts